ConorWilliams/taptimise/README.md

 # taptimise
-Second generation tap optimisation algorithim for the eWaterPay project
+Second generation tap optimisation algorithm for the eWaterPay project.